Arbaz77khan/Arbaz_Projects/Python/Readme_Python.txt

 			Disadvantage : 1.
 Fixed size (Memory Wastage)
 						   2. Homogenuous (different types can't be store)(lack of flexibility)

-		Lists are the referencial array i.e lists stores the addresses of heterogenuous data in sequential manner.
+		Lists are the referencial array